 This healthy no bake pumpkin pie…Where shall we start?!
 Is unbelievable!
 Plus it’s vegan and gluten free.
-After my No Bake Peanut Butter Pie was such a hit with everyone, I wanted to create something new.
+After my healthy peanut butter pie was such a hit with everyone, I wanted to create something new.
 Pumpkin is perfect for frozen pies – it adds volume and pumpkin taste (obviously) along with many health benefits.

 This pumpkin pie turned out so creamy, my 8 year old believed me it was made with pumpkin ice cream!
 He didn’t appreciate the crust much (pecans are not a kids’ thing I guess) but gobbled the filling.

 If you are a pumpkin fan, you gotta make this delicious pie!
 Pumpkin ice cream wrapped in a pecan cinnamon filling and drizzled with chocolate.
 It comes together in under 30 minutes and is perfect for serving at your Thanksgiving table this Fall in case you do not feel like baking.
 But in case you do, I have a recipe for a clean pumpkin pie for you.

 But we don’t wait till Thanksgiving.
 I made this no bake pumpkin pie already twice, cut up in slices, froze in containers and whenever we feel like a dessert (mostly weekends), we got it.
 And wine…we like that too…

 I used pecans for the crust but almonds would work too.
 I highly recommend to use Medjool dates since they are softer and meatier than regular small dates.

 You can use regular pie dish and the pie won’t stick to it, I promise.
 I also like to use this non-stick tart pan with removable bottom.
 It makes nice edges and makes the pie easier to cut.
 You could also use a spring form.